 There are a ton of companies offering tour services.
 Anywhere from huge overseas brokers (think big bus, “Here’s your number, don’t tell us your name there’s no time for that”) to enterprising nomads with access to a laptop and every notch in between.

-A few things to look for in a company: The background of the owners – years of experience in tourism, qualifications, time spent in Morocco.
+A few things to look for in finding the best Morocco tour company: The background of the owners – years of experience in tourism, qualifications, time spent in Morocco.
 Ultimately you want people with access to western banking systems, GUIDE experience and tourism experience.

 Check out the website – is it professional looking?
 Do they advertise?
 Do they check all the social media boxes like Facebook and Instagram?
 Do their English sentences sound like native English?
 Does their website English match the email communication English?